Ambassador Mark Regev

 Daniel Cohen is a Cyber Security and policy expert with a demonstrated history of working in the public policy sector.

-He is a Research Fellow at the International Institute for Counter-Terrorism (ICT) at the IDC Herzliya and a Senior Researcher at the Blavatnik Interdisciplinary Cyber Research Center (ICRC) and the Yuval Ne'eman Workshop for Science, Technology and Security at Tel Aviv University.
+He is a Research Fellow at the International Institute for Counter-Terrorism (ICT) at Reichman University and a Senior Researcher at the Blavatnik Interdisciplinary Cyber Research Center (ICRC) and the Yuval Ne'eman Workshop for Science, Technology and Security at Tel Aviv University.

 His research fields include Cybersecurity and Cyber Terrorism, focusing on the use of web and social media by terror organizations; Influence Operations, and Counter-Terrorism.
 He is skilled in cyber strategies, cyber intelligence, counter terrorism, Analytical Skills, Government, Entrepreneurship, and Market Analysis